nim-lang/website/jekyll/_posts/2021-03-05-fusion-and-pattern-matching.md

     block:
       (
         proc(): auto = # `auto` annotation allows to derive type
-                       # of the proc from any assingment withing
+                       # of the proc from any assignment within the
                        # proc body - we take advantage of this,
                        # and avoid building type expression
                        # manually.